Well done on taking this first step

 - Prostate-Specific Antigen test (for men): Checks for levels of the prostate-specific antigen protein in the blood produced by both malignant and non-malignant cells of the prostate gland as a potential early indicator of prostate cancer.

 - Hormone Screen: Including oestrogen, testosterone, progesterone, and prolactin.
-An invaluable tool for diagnosis of women’s and men’s health issues, as well as can help in the understanding of age-related changes, fertility issues, and more.
+An invaluable tool for the diagnosis of women’s and men’s health issues, as well as helping in the understanding of age-related changes, fertility issues, and more.

 - Sexual health screen: Including HIV, Hepatitis B & C, syphilis, chlamydia, gonorrhoea, and bacterial infections tests for complete reassurance.

 Depending on examination and any presenting complaints, additional blood tests can include various cancer markers, food intolerances, deficiencies, and allergy profiles.
-All of our annual check-ups include a free full blood profile within the next 6 months to help you keep track of any abnormal markers!
-To book your full body check-up, call us and speak to our knowledgeable team.
+All of our annual check-ups include a free comprehensive blood profile within the next 6 months to help you monitor any abnormal markers.
+To book your full-body check-up, please call us and speak with our knowledgeable team.

 How do I call?